Taxation in Finland: Source tax for foreign employees with special expertise

-A taxpayer is deemed to be a foreign expert for a maximum of 48 months from the beginning of the employment.
+A person is liable to pay the source tax for a maximum of 7 years from the beginning of the employment.

-Officials of the European Union
+European Union officials

 Salaries or grants paid by the European Union bodies, such as European Chemicals Agency in Helsinki, are tax-free in Finland and do not need to be reported to the Finnish Tax Administration or Finnish social security, regardless of residency.
+Instead, the EU officials pay an EU-wide European tax on their salary.
 Employees of European Union bodies may bring a car to Finland without paying the Finnish car tax.